lorin/tla-prophecy/README.md

 [refinement mappings]: https://www.microsoft.com/en-us/research/publication/the-existence-of-refinement-mappings/

-Two years later, in their [landmark paper on linearizability][herlihy], Herlihy and Wing provided an example of a particular concurrent queue implementation that demonstrated that it is not always possible to define a refinement mapping.
+Two years later, in their [paper][herlihy] that introduced the concept of linearizability, Herlihy and Wing provided an example of a particular concurrent queue implementation that demonstrated that it is not always possible to define a refinement mapping.